simeononsecurity/simeononsecurity.ch/content/articles/understanding-gdpr_-a-guide-for-non-eu-businesses/index.en.md

 1. **Lawfulness, Fairness, and Transparency**: Organizations must process personal data lawfully, fairly, and in a transparent manner.
 This means that individuals must be informed about how their data will be used and have a clear understanding of their rights.

 2. **Purpose Limitation**: Personal data should only be collected for specified, explicit, and legitimate purposes.
-Organizations should not use the data for any other purposes without obtaining additional consent.
+Organizations shouldn't use the data for any other purposes without obtaining additional consent.

 3. **Data Minimization**: Organizations should only collect and retain personal data that is necessary for the intended purpose.
 They should avoid collecting excessive or irrelevant data.